oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 #### Upgrade Procedure

-If you were on the quest no major changes configuration are required.
+If you were on the Quest, no major changes configuration are required.
 However, we _may_ change the seed node address.
 Please stay posted on the [#nodeoperators] slack channel.